alexandruakkol/yesilcam_proto/readme.md

 Yesilcam is an upcoming nonprofit organization that seeks to connect people from around the world who work, or aspire to work, in the film industry.

-The project remains in a prototype stage until the legal structure of the nonprofit is completed.
+The project is a social media networking mobile app.
+It is currently in a prototype stage, awaiting the finalization of the nonprofit's legal framework.

 ## Technologies Used